Remember Old Fashion Mason Jars

 Mason jars are used for practically everything nowadays.
-If you have a few mason jars laying around, you can also use them to make mindful school lunches for your kids.
+If you have a few mason jars laying around, you can also use them to make fun, creative, mindful school lunches for your kids.
 Listed below are just a few options.

 5 Creative Mason Jar Lunch Ideas